BinarySenseiii/next-clean/README.md

 * **Next.js 15 with App Router (Turbo):** Enjoy optimized performance, fast routing, and improved scalability.
 * **ESLint 9:** Maintain clean and consistent code with the latest linting rules and configuration.
 * **Tailwind CSS:** Build responsive, custom designs directly in your HTML using Tailwind's utility-first CSS framework.
-* **Shaden UI:** Pre-configured and accessible UI components managed with Shaden provide a consistent and polished user interface.
 * **Hooks:** Modern & fully tested hooks https://streamich.github.io/react-use/
 * **Strict TypeScript 5:** Enforce type safety across the project using TypeScript 5 for reliable and maintainable code.
 * **SEO Optimization:** Improve search engine visibility with meta tags and JSON-LD for structured data.